apple/swift-internals/api-design-guidelines/_conventions.md

-  understand all of them, and occasional surprising relationships—for example, `fooWithBar(nil)` and `foo()` aren't always synonyms—make this a tedious process of ferreting out minor differences in mostly-identical documentation.
+  understand all of them, and occasional surprising relationships—for example, `fooWithBar(nil)` and `foo()` aren't always synonyms—make this a tedious process of ferreting out minor differences in mostly identical documentation.
 Using a single method with defaults provides a vastly superior programmer experience.
   </details>